shubham7109/CTF_for_beginners/README.md

 Good luck!

 #### SOME TIPS
->- Use the mannual pages for commands that you dont know how to use eg: man grep
+>- Use the man pages for commands that you dont know how to use eg: man grep
 >- Use this to access you typing history in a convinient method.
 ```sh
 gedit ~/.inputrc